s-celles/ClassicCiphers.jl/docs/src/index.md

 cipher = CaesarCipher(shift=5)
 ```

 The first example shows the basic usage of the Caesar cipher, which is one of the simplest substitution ciphers.
 It creates a cipher with a shift of 3 positions (the traditional shift used by Julius Caesar).
-When applied to the plaintext "HELLO", it shifts each letter forward by 3 positions in the alphabet, producing "KHOOR".
-The inverse operation (inv(cipher)) creates a decryption cipher that shifts letters backward by 3 positions, recovering the original message.
+When applied to the plaintext `"HELLO"`, it shifts each letter forward by 3 positions in the alphabet, producing `"KHOOR"`.
+The inverse operation (`inv(cipher)`) creates a decryption cipher that shifts letters backward by 3 positions, recovering the original message.

 The code then shows how to customize the Caesar cipher by using a different shift value (5 instead of 3), demonstrating the configurable nature of the implementation.

 # Create a Vigenère cipher with custom case handling

 ```julia
 params = AlphabetParameters(output_case_mode=PRESERVE_CASE)
 cipher = VigenereCipher("SECRET", alphabet_params=params)